soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/Before the HOL - Predictive Maintenance for remote field devices.md

    ![Download .zip containing the repository](media/github-download-repo.png 'Download ZIP')

 3. Unzip the contents to your root hard drive (i.e., `C:\`).
-This will create a folder on your root drive named `MCW-Predictive-Maintenance-for-remote-field-devices-master`.
+This will create a folder on your root drive named `MCW-Predictive-Maintenance-for-remote-field-devices-main`.

 ### Task 2: Provision a resource group